 SaaS Strategy: Where are we TODAY, and which Pricing Model is Right for you NOW?

-Back in 2012 I wrote an article (on this blog) about the potential future of business in the internet age, called The Internet Tsunami.
+Back in 2012, I wrote an article (on this blog) about the potential future of business in the internet age, called The Internet Tsunami.
 Back in 2012 as we emerged from the infancy of the internet I stated that the internet would become a major business channel for all business sectors not just music and insurance.
 It was no longer a passing fad.
-Back in late 1990's we saw the internet emerge from having been a research tool to something which people could experience through to the dot.com boom of the early 2000's when money flooded in but the infrastructure did not support the migration of business online.
+Back in late 1990's we saw the internet emerge from having been a research tool to something which people could experience through to the dot.com boom of the early 2000's when money flooded in to this emerging market but the infrastructure and customer engagement platforms were not ready preventing online becoming more than a side show for businesses.

 After the financial crisis of 2007/8 as the economic bounce-back accelerated change in the economy opening the door to the internet age and it began to take shape.
 My article in March 2012 suggested that what we were seeing the beginnings of the permanent change across all sectors and markets, it was not just Amazon replacing CD music shopping, but that the world was going to change.